Imprimitive association schemes and elimination theory: Multivariate polynomial association schemes, direct products, and crested products

 On the other hand, the crested product was introduced by Bailey--Cameron~\cite{baileycameron2005}.
 It contains both the direct product and the wreath product (``nesting'') as special cases.
+We do not discuss the wreath product here; see \cite{baileycameron2005} for details.
 Moreover, crested products are always imprimitive, so they fit well with the main results of this paper.
 We first recall the definition.

 \begin{df}[Crested Product] Let $\mathfrak{X}^{(r)}=(X^{(r)},\mathcal{R}^{(r)},\mathcal{I}_r)$ be commutative association schemes ($r=1,2$), with adjacency matrices $\{A^{(r)}_i\}_{i\in\mathcal{I}_r}$.
 Take closed subsets $\mathcal{C}_r\subset\mathcal{I}_r$ ($r=1,2$).
-Define the family of $01$-matrices \(\{A_k\}_{k\in\mathcal{K}}\) on $X:=X^{(1)}\times X^{(2)}$ by
+Define the family of $01$-matrices $\{A_k\}_{k\in\mathcal{K}}$ on $X:=X^{(1)}\times X^{(2)}$ by

-where for $\bm{j}\in\mathcal{I}_2/\mathcal{C}_2$ we set \(A^{(2)}_{\bm{j}}:=\sum_{j\in\bm{j}}A^{(2)}_j\) (see Section~\ref{sec:ImprimitiveAS}).
+where for $\bm{j}\in\mathcal{I}_2/\mathcal{C}_2$ we set $A^{(2)}_{\bm{j}}:=\sum_{j\in\bm{j}}A^{(2)}_j$ (see Section~\ref{sec:ImprimitiveAS}).
 The association scheme generated by $\{A_k\}_{k\in\mathcal{K}}$ is called the \emph{crested product of $\mathfrak{X}^{(1)}$ and $\mathfrak{X}^{(2)}$ with respect to the closed subsets $\mathcal{C}_1,\mathcal{C}_2$} (see Bailey--Cameron~\cite{baileycameron2005}). \end{df}

 \begin{rem} Definition~\ref{df:crested_product} includes the direct and wreath products in the following sense: \begin{enumerate}[label=$(\roman*)$] \item If $\mathcal{C}_1=\mathcal{I}_1$ or $\mathcal{C}_2=\{0\}$ (equivalently, $\mathfrak{X}^{(2)}/\mathcal{C}_2\cong \mathfrak{X}^{(2)}$), the crested product coincides with the direct product $\mathfrak{X}^{(1)}\otimes \mathfrak{X}^{(2)}$. \item If $\mathcal{C}_1=\{0\}$ and $\mathcal{C}_2=\mathcal{I}_2$ (equivalently, $\mathfrak{X}^{(2)}/\mathcal{C}_2$ is the trivial scheme), the crested product coincides with the wreath product (nesting). \end{enumerate} \end{rem}